Some High Points From 1970 Jimi Hendrix Bootlegs

 1970 was the year Jimi Hendrix died, but it was also a time of great creative growth for him.
-Free of the Experience (sort of) and free of the contractual mess that led to Band of Gypsys (more on that in a bit), he holed up in the nearly-finished Electric Lady Studios to work on his next album of material, most of which would trickle out unfinished on various compilations after he died.
+Free of the Experience (sort of) and free of the contractual mess that led to Band of Gypsies (more on that in a bit), he holed up in the nearly-finished Electric Lady Studios to work on his next album of material, most of which would trickle out unfinished on various compilations after he died.

 For whatever reason—greedy management, according to most accounts—Hendrix had to head back out on the road for a grueling tour, playing the hits, billed as the Experience but with Noel Redding nowhere in sight, trying to play the new stuff and also enough of the hits to keep the crowds happy.
 The result were some of my favorite performances of his.

-Here are some of my favorite performances from Hendrix’s 1970 tour, in chronological order.
+Here are my favorite performances from Hendrix’s 1970 tour, in chronological order.
 If you like pristine audio, you probably won’t be able to hang with most of these, but like so much lost art from the history of humankind, it’s a blessed miracle that we have what we have.

 “Machine Gun” - Norman, OK, May 8